vmware-archive/platform-automation-demo/README.md

 - Run the tile config generator again
 - Run `om interpolate` passing in --config template --vars-files defaults to identify what values - need to be set
 - Create a vars file for the remaining values (or add them to credhub)

+## Updating a version of a tile

+1. Update the product version
+2. Run the scripts and identify any changes to the configurations